FHead/MC-truth-JEC/README.md

 **Step4**

 In this step both JEC text files (L1 + L2L3) are applied to the MC and the response is calculated and plotted as a function of eta and pt.
+The SubmitStep4.sh code calls the Step4Closure.sh one which in turn calls the jet_correction_analyzer_x.cc.
+After you edit these codes:

+./SubmitStep4.sh

+Once all jobs are done edit the HarvestStep4.sh code which calls the $CMSSW_BASE/src/JetMETAnalysis/JetUtilities/src/ClosureMaker.cc code.
+This code produces plots of the corrected response vs pt and eta, along with root files with the histograms saved in them.

+In order to plot the above L1L2L3 closure plot vs pt with the stylistics of the JERC group:

+cd $CMSSW_BASE/src/scripts/ \
+cmsenv \
+python PlotL1L2L3ClosureVsPt.py

 <a name="#Corr-Factors"></a>
 ## Instructions on how to plot the correction factors